-Factors justifying the potential reduction of the Consequence on the nominal on site duration nominal time consequence on the nominal on site duration No design activity included in the scope of the audit Maximum -15% Audit scope including only low risk products (class IIa and less) or simple manufacturing processes Maximum -15% Maturity of management system (certified for more than two 3-years cycles + with evidence of performance of the QMS in previous audit reports) Maximum -20% Client preparedness for certification (e.g., the company is already certified by another certification body according to ISO 13485) Maximum -15% Client preparedness for certification (e.g., the company is already certified by another notified body according to medical devices directives and ISO 13485) Maximum -15% Combined audit of an integrated system of two or more compatible management systems Maximum -15% Prior knowledge of the client management system (e.g., already certified to another QM standard by the same NB) Maximum -15% Low complexity activities/ Processes involve a single generic activity Maximum -15% Identical activities performed on all shifts with appropriate evidence of equivalence performance on all shifts based on prior audits (internal audits and NB audits); Maximum -15% Where a significant proportion of staff carry out a similar simple function.
-Where staff include a number of people who Maximum -15% work "off location" e.g. sales persons, drivers, service personnel, etc. and where it is possible to substantially audit compliance of their activities with the system through review of records.
+Factors justifying the potential reduction of the Consequence on the nominal on site duration nominal time No design activity included in the scope of the Maximum -15% audit Audit scope including only low risk products Maximum -15% (class IIa and less) or simple manufacturing processes Maturity of management system (certified for Maximum -20% more than two 3-years cycles + with evidence of performance of the QMS in previous audit reports) Client preparedness for certification (e.g., the Maximum -15% company is already certified by another Huxmun 1570 certification body according to ISO 13485) Client preparedness for certification (e.g., the Maximum -15% company is already certified by another notified body according to medical devices directives and ISO 13485) Combined audit of an integrated system of two or Maximum -15% more compatible management systems Prior knowledge of the client management system Maximum -15% (e.g., already certified to another QM standard by the same NB) Low complexity activities/ Processes involve a Maximum -15% single generic activity Manimum 150/ Identical activities performed on all shifts with Maximum -15% appropriate evidence of equivalence performance on all shifts based on prior audits (internal audits and NB audits); Where a significant proportion of staff carry out a Maximum -15% similar simple function.
+Where staff include a number of people who work Maximum -15% "off location" e.g. sales persons, drivers, service personnel, etc. and where it is possible to substantially audit compliance of their activities with the system through review of records.
 Outsourcing of most of the manufacturing Maximum - 30% processes (for all the medical devices included in the audit scope)

 Appropriate reduction should be made to the temporary unskilled personnel who may be employed in considerable numbers in some countries due to low level of technology and automation.
-Appropriate reduction of number of personnel also should be made where significant proportion of staff carry out a similar simple function for instance: transport, line work, assembly lines, etc. All attributes of the client's system, processes, and products/services should be considered and a fair adjustment made for those factors that could justify more or less auditor time for an effective audit.
+Appropriate reduction of number of personnel also should be made where significant proportion of staff carry out a similar simple function for instance: transport, line work, assembly lines, etc.

+All attributes of the client's system, processes, and products/services should be considered and a fair adjustment made for those factors that could justify more or less auditor time for an effective audit.
 Additive factors may be off-set by subtractive factors.